JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 > properties associated with the selected entities are also returned.
 This may
 > be useful when users desire to perform analysis that involves metadata.

-`TO` is used after a relationship verb and is considered a 'filler' word that is ignored by the query
+`TO` is used after a relationship verb, and with the exception of `RELATES TO`, is considered a 'filler' word that is ignored by the query

+*See the J1QL tips and tricks guide (insert link here) for more info on the usage of `RELATES TO`.*

 > The keyword `to` is supported by J1QL so that the query can be read as a
 > natural language question.
 Although `to` can be used in a query, if omitted,